 2. Do Your Market Research and Figure Out Your Unique Selling Proposition

 To become a successful tutor, you need to understand what makes your audience tick and analyze your competition to define your Unique Selling Proposition (USP).
-This may sound like market speak, but it really isn’t.
+This may sound like market speak, but it isn’t.
 Instead, it’s the differentiating factor for your business that will make your tutoring business stand out from your competition.

 Find Out Which Factors Your Customers Value the Most